 How much does a Partner Visa cost?

 The application fee is the main cost associated with the Australian Partner visa.
 The current (2018) fee is $7,160 AUD.
-This is the cost whether you apply in Australia or overseas and it covers the temporary visa, followed by the permanent visa application.
+This is the cost whether you apply in Australia Partner Visa or overseas and it covers the temporary Australia Partner Visa, followed by the permanent visa application.

 Those applying onshore for an 820 visa as the holder of a Prospective Marriage, Subclass 300 visa, will pay a fee of $1510.00.

 Migration Downunder fees are competitive and we offer a payment plan.